nimayneb/yedi/Readme.md

     $myClass = $di->get(MyOwnClass::class);

-The given class type in the constructor argument `$stuff` will be fetched automatically and make a DI delegation before instantiating the requested class.
+The given class type in the constructor argument `$stuff` will be reflected automatically and make a DI delegation before instantiating the requested class.

 You can use this class in any form without a DI: